devstackweb3/NEXTJS/REACT/SANITY/readme.md

-# How can I display whole document (post|article created) from SANITY local server linked with an external project in NEXTJS REACT (using pages architecture)?
+# NEXTJS REACT - SANITY
+Objective: Establishing a local server in which articles will be stored and retaken within an external NEXTJS Project through reusable REACT components using tailwindcss to design articles in their best UX overviews.
 ## STEP 1 | Initialize & Configure SANITY LOCAL SERVER independantly
 Terminal cmd: npm i -g @sanity/cli
 STEP 1.1 | Configuration of Local Server